 FelsTED Talks Podcasts

-Welcome to the FelsTED Talks podcast series where we'll be talking to various members of the community.
-We're looking forward to finding out what have been the biggest impacts in their development as characters and how each has made a difference to the world around them.
+Welcome to the FelsTED Talks podcast series where we are talking to various members of the Felsted community.
+With each new episode we find out a bit about our guests, including what thave been the biggest impacts in their development as characters and how each has made a difference to the world around them.

 We hope these talks will be inspirational for our pupils and to all who listen.